bluescan/tacent/README.md

 # Tacent
 Tacent is collection of C++ source files designed to be the basis for a game engine or other interactive project.
 Tacent is being released under the permissive MIT-style ISC licence.
 Originally the code was the backbone of the Tactile 3D project.

-Tacent is compiled with the MSVC compiler on windows and Clang on Linux.
+Tacent is compiled with the MSVC compiler on windows and Clang or GCC on Linux.
 Some (selective) improvements to take advantage of C++17 features are being made.
 Modern CMake (target-based) is used to generate the build files.
 Generators for makefiles, ninja, NMake, and Visual Studio solutions have been tested.

 __Browse the Source__